saraabuelkhair/CS439-SleepPatterns/Sara_Part/README.md

 - Sleep Hours Affecting Stress Levels Dashboard
 - Study Hours vs GPA (Colored by Sleep Duration)

 These graphs help illustrate high-level patterns and comparisons in an easy-to-read format.
+They all include captions explaining what each graph means.

 ---